garcios/asset-trak-portfolio/portfolio-service/README.md

 - Portfolio Impact Analysis: Updates portfolio holdings, cash balances, and valuations after each transaction.

-By incorporating the Transaction Service, the `Investment Portfolio Navigator`  application ensures accurate, transparent, and efficient handling of investment activities, helping users maintain precise financial records and optimize their portfolio management strategies.
+By incorporating the Portfolio Service, the `Investment Portfolio Navigator`  application ensures accurate, transparent, and efficient handling of investment activities, helping users maintain precise financial records and optimize their portfolio management strategies.